adsteen/490_site_source/content/final_project/2020-10-14-final-project-overview.md

 7. Call a language other than R
 8. Use a shell script
 9. Metaprogramming / using nonstandard evaluation
-* Collaborate on project using github
+10. Collaborate on project using github
-* Write and deploy a real blog post (or manuscript) describing the scientific importance of your analysis
+11. 11.
+Write and deploy a real blog post (or manuscript) describing the scientific importance of your analysis
-* ...?
+12. ...?

 # Approximate schedule

-To be determined based on discussion in class!ß
+To be determined based on discussion in class!